 Missionary could be a great sex position for those with lower back pain, such as degenerative disc disease or disk problems.

 If you’re on top, you could use your elbows to support your upper body, which could prove way less stressful than if you were to use your hands.
-If you’re on the bottom, simply placing a rolled-up towel under your lower back can provide lower back support.
+If you’re on the bottom, simply placing a rolled-up towel or a small pillow under your lower back can provide lower back support.

 2. The Doggy Style Sex Position